anakin004/ASL-Interpreter-TF/README.md

   - I will make a requirements text file that you can run a bash script on

 Here is a quick demo of the interpreter
--- just noticed on the 'yes' sign mediapipe had trouble detecting my hand which is why it gave alot of variance -- going to fix soon with more signs included
+-- on the 'yes' sign mediapipe had trouble detecting my hand which is why it gave alot of variance -- going to fix soon with more signs included